-Occupational therapy practitioners work closely with the entire healthcare team to assist in meeting all of your needs.
+Occupational Therapists work closely with the entire healthcare team to assist in meeting all of your needs.
 Occupational therapy intervention aims to restore function and/or adapt/compensate for loss of function so that you can continue to live your life to the fullest.

 We are proud to offer specialized occupational therapy services locally for our patients.
 Our occupational therapists help our patients recover from acute events, surgeries, chronic health condition, or disabilities and support their goals of living life as independently as possibly.

 Occupational therapy practitioners at CCM Health are certified by the National Board for Certification in Occupational Therapy and licensed by the State of Minnesota.
 Demonstration of continued professional development is mandated for the maintenance of the certification and licensure.